solidfi/vgs-show-ios/README.md

 In order to start the project we need below parameters.
 All fields are mandatory

-- VGS Vault ID : Talk to our solutions team (solutions@solidfi.com) to get the ID via a secured method.
-(It will different based on sandbox and live)
+- VGS Vault ID : The VGS vault ID's required for implementing the sample code can be requested via a Solid help desk ticket.
 - Card ID : Id of your card
 - VGS Show Token : You will get it from the "/show-token" api from the backend
 - Environment :  Select live or sandbox environment